October 18, 2024

 STATE LIBRARY OF NEW SOUTH WALES PERMANENT COLLECTION

-John Bokor's artwork, 'Collection Day' 2011 is now on permanent display at the State Library of New South Wales’ new galleries.
-The new space opens 6th October 2018.
+John Bokor's artwork, 'Collection Day' 2011 is now on permanent display at the State Library of New South Wales.
+The new gallery space opens 6th October 2018.

 'Collection Day' shows Organs Road, Bulli, looking east, the morning after garbage collection day.
 The bins, with lids flung open, capture the everyday aspect of suburban recycling practice.
 This loose and lively suburban street scene celebrates the commonplace.